andrewquitadamo/presentations/talks/miRNA_network/miRNA_network.md

 --

-* We used Matrix eQTL, an R package, to perform the analysis
+* We used Matrix eQTL, an R package, to perform the analysis [2]

+--

+* We also used MtLasso2G, which uses a graph based lasso method, to perform a second parallel eQTL analysis [3]

+#####[2] Shabalin A.A: Matrix eQTL: Ultra fast eQTL analysis via large matrix operations.
+Bioinformatics 28 no. 10 (2012): 1353-1358.
+#####[3] Chen X, Shi X, Xu X, Wang Z, Mills RE, Lee C, and Xu J: A Two-Graph Guided Multi-task Lasso Approach for eQTL Mapping.
+Journal of Machine Learning Research (JMLR) W&CP 22:208-217.
 ---

 # Thinking with Networks